mrebbert/CassandraTestEnv/README.md

 A simple vagrant-based Test-Environment of a 4-node-Cassandra-Cluster and a separate box for the Datastax OpsCenter.

-#Fetching Ressources
+#Optional: Fetching Ressources

 First of all, we need a JDK (here: JDK 8) and Apache Cassandra.
-To fetch the ressources and persist them use:
+To fetch the ressources and persist them manually, use:
 ```
 ./bin/fetchRessources.sh
 ```
+The ressource file will be saved in the repository.

+This step is now optional.
+The Cassandra- and JDK-Packages will be fetched with the first vagrant provisioning (see next section).

 #Startup
 To initialize the vagrant boxes and startup the cassandra cluster: